vosos/mystery-token-explorer/README.md

 ### `token`

-**Required** The GitHub token (the key from the repository secrets), this is used to authenticate and query the GitHub API.
+**Required** The GitHub token, this is used to authenticate and query the GitHub API.

 ### `jq_filter`